igwgames/nes-test/README.md

 ## Potential future features

-* Allow capturing screenshots using the emulator
-* Allow image comparison with screenshots
 * Allow installs as a node module.
 (Note: this might work now, if you're adventurous feel free to try!)
-* Explore testing around more advanced mappers.
-* Automatically download mesen with confirmation or a command.
-* Figure out what is needed for mac compatibility.
-(How can we run mesen there?)
 * Better test roms, with source
 * Instructions for running this in continuous integration environments
   * The short version is, I probably need to publish to npm, then have users run `npx nes-test`